-Recently Think Water, Bunbury Western Australia had the major project of extracting ground water from depths of up to 247 metres on behalf of Westfarmers Coal at their Mine site.
+Think Water Bunbury in Western Australia had the major project of extracting ground water from depths of up to 247 metres on behalf of Wesfarmers Resources at their mine site.

 The salinity in the area ruled out galvanised steel as a riser as the corrosion would significantly reduce the working life.
 The cost of installation, and further down the track, retrieval when required, was also an issue.